ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 \frac{\partial^2 (\boldsymbol{f} \cdot \boldsymbol{g} )}{\partial \boldsymbol{f}_i\partial \boldsymbol{g}_j},
 \end{align}

-where the correct sizes of the result are derived at compile time.
+where the correct sizes of the result are derived at compile-time.
-If we calculate the complete hessian of $\boldsymbol{f} \cdot \boldsymbol{g}$, we can do this by
+The complete Hessian of $\boldsymbol{f} \cdot \boldsymbol{g}$ can be calculated by the following:
 ```cpp
 using namespace Dune::Indices;
 auto hessianDirichletEnergy(Matrix& h) {